sclarkstone/Milestone3/README.md

 * Content

     * The home page begins with a larger header which immediatly gives the context of the site.
+    * There is a dynamic link which checks to see if a user is logged in. if there is not a user session set then a link to the login/ register pages are displayed.
+If there is a user session set then a link directly to the new ending page is displayed.
     * Further details then provide a link so that a user can browse all the site content.
     * A row of cards display the top 3 - most recently added endings into the database.This is dynamic and will always display the most recent from all the records in the database.
     * A further row of cards display the top 3 - highest rated endings.
 This is dynamic and will always display the highest rated from all the records in the database.